faizyorg/modernize-apps-guides/00-introduction.md

 <kbd>![](images/AROLatestImages/copylogin.jpg)</kbd>

+You will need to enter the same OpenShift credentials again.
 Then, it will open a new browser tab with a Display Token button.
 You can click on this button to get the login command.

 <kbd>![](images/AROLatestImages/displaytoken.jpg)</kbd>